merkste/prism/README-STTT16.txt

-This README provides details for the implementation presented in the "Advances in Symbolic Model Checking with PRISM" submission to the special TACAS'16 issue of STTT.
+This README provides details for the implementation presented in the

+"Advances in Probabilistic Model Checking with PRISM:
+ Variable Reordering, Quantiles and Weak Deterministic Buechi Automata"

+submission to the special TACAS'16 issue of STTT.

 In case of problems / questions, feel free to contact klein@tcs.inf.tu-dresden.de (perhaps using a throw-away email account